bentoml/BentoML/docs/source/guides/migration.rst

 BentoML version 0.13.1 defines the inference API through the :code:`@api` `decorator <https://docs.bentoml.org/en/0.13-lts/concepts.html#api-function-and-adapters>`_.
-Input and output types can be specified through adapters.
-The service will convert the inference request from HTTP to the desired format specified by the input adaptor.
-In this case, a :code:`pandas.DataFrame` object.
+Input and output types can be specified through the adapters.
+The service will convert the inference request from HTTP to the desired format specified by the input adaptor, in this case, a :code:`pandas.DataFrame` object.

 .. code-block:: python